-FIRE offers an eight-week, paid Summer Internship as part of our efforts to educate students about their rights at colleges and universities.
-This internship gives current undergraduates the opportunity to assist FIRE in defending civil liberties on campuses all across the country.
+FIRE offers a ten-week, paid Summer Internship as part of our efforts to educate students about their rights at colleges and universities.
+This internship gives current undergraduates the opportunity to assist FIRE in defending civil liberties on campuses across the country.

 Interns will work at FIRE’s downtown Philadelphia office.
-The 2017 program will run from Monday, June 5 through Friday, July 28 and interns will receive a stipend of $2,800.
+The 2019 program will run from May 28–August 2 and interns will receive a stipend of $3,500.

-FIRE is looking for intelligent and energetic undergraduates (rising sophomores, juniors, and seniors) who are interested in FIRE’s mission and work.
-Ideal candidates are responsible, focused, and organized, and have an interest in civil liberties.
+FIRE is looking for intelligent and energetic undergraduates (rising sophomores, juniors, and seniors) attending colleges or universities in the United States who are looking to engage in free speech activism on campus.
+Ideal candidates are responsible, focused, organized, have a passion for civil liberties, and have a history of taking action in support of causes they believe in.
 All interns are expected to demonstrate excellent research, writing, and communication skills.
 The ability to work under pressure and a sense of humor are also important.

-- Work closely with our Campus Outreach, Defense, Education, Development, and Media programs to assist with research and administrative projects.
+- Work closely with our campus outreach, defense, policy reform, legislation, development, and media teams to assist with research and administrative projects.
 Interns complete research projects and help staff members with writing, case work, fundraising, public relations, and administrative duties.

-- Attend and assist with the annual student summer conference.
+- Attend and assist with the annual FIRE Student Network Summer Conference.
 The FIRE interns will also lead an hour-long session for conference attendees.

 - Learn the foundational arguments for protecting core rights in our free society through reading and discussion in weekly seminars with FIRE’s staff and other experts on civil liberties.

-Applicants should submit a cover letter, résumé, and writing sample at this link.
+Applicants should submit a cover letter, résumé, and writing sample.
 The sample should be a piece of original writing (or an excerpt) no longer than five pages.
-While the style of the writing sample is your choice, please consider the type of writing published by FIRE in making your selection.
+Many applicants submit essays that they have written for class, or articles they have published in the school paper.
+While the style and substance of the writing sample is your choice, please consider the type of writing published by FIRE in making your selection.
 If you do not have an appropriate writing sample, we encourage you to write about your interest in our mission.